SeascapeScience/SeascapeScience.github.io/_posts/2024-12-30-superforecasting-update.md

 _Event 8.
 Five or more North Atlantic right whale births in January-March 2024_.
 This was a quick win for the right whales, but only a slight win for the aspiring superforecasters.
 The group average score was **0.20**, **ever so slightly better** than a 50-50 guess.

 Some final notes:
+ - We had 40+ perticipants.
+With eight questions, there are 2^8 = 256 possible outcomes.
+At the outset, every single participant had a potential path to victory.
+ - The winning score among the official participants was 0.11.
+(One unofficial one-year-old participant scored 0.03.)
- - The overall group score was 0.24.
-Again, for context, guessing 50% on everything would have given a slightly worse score of 0.25.
+ - The overall group average score was 0.24 (median 0.26).
+Again, for context, guessing 50% on everything would have given a score of 0.25.
  - There were also some anonymous unofficial participants (a middle schooler, and a professional forecaster), who scored a little better.
  - We also had an AI participant (Chat GPT), who came in at slighly worse...
 0.26